Improving Plotline's Campaign Creation efficiency by 2x

 • Changed UI Categories to a vertical list and moved it to the left for better scannability.

-II.
 Cleaning up the Information Architecture and UI for Steps

 problems